kubetail-org/sentineljs/README.md

 <img src="https://www.muicss.com/static/images/sentinel.svg" width="250px">

-SentinelJS is a tiny JS library that lets you detect new DOM nodes using CSS selectors (682 bytes).
+SentinelJS is a tiny JavaScript library that lets you detect new DOM nodes using CSS selectors (682 bytes).

 ## Introduction

-SentinelJS is a tiny JS library that makes it easy to set up a watch function that will notify you anytime a new node is added to the DOM that matches a given CSS rule.
+SentinelJS is a tiny JavaScript library that makes it easy to set up a watch function that will notify you anytime a new node is added to the DOM that matches a given CSS rule.
 Among other things, you can take advantage of this to implement custom-elements and make other in-place modifications to new DOM elements:

 ```html
 <script>